Latex Hybrid vs Foam Hybrid Mattress: Which One Is Right for You?

 Latex Hybrid

-Cooling & Airflow
+Cooling and Airflow

 Foam Hybrid

 Both types sleep cooler than a dense all-foam mattress because both use coils.
-The Hamuq Original Hybrid also includes a Smart Climate System™ designed to support temperature regulation throughout the night.
+The Hamuq Original Hybrid also includes a Smart Climate System designed to support temperature regulation throughout the night.

 Latex Hybrid

-Latex naturally has an open-cell structure that allows for good airflow without relying on engineered cooling features.
+Latex naturally has an open cell structure that allows for good airflow without relying on engineered cooling features.
 For shoppers who want the most natural cooling story, a latex hybrid typically has the stronger case.

-Support & Spinal Alignment
+Support and Spinal Alignment

 Foam Hybrid